stvcheche/Android-searchable-dropdown/README.md

 # Android-searchable-dropdown
 This module is build in JAVA and XML, it enables users to search a drop-down list.
-The demo has the function attachet to a textview click listener, the source can be modified to attach the module to any UI module.
+The demo has the function attached to a textview click listener, the source can be modified to attach the module to any UI module.

 <h3>Demo app</h3>
 The demo app loads 195 text entries in the background with a foreground progress indicator